Abaco-Systems/jetson-tx2-sample-filesystems/README.md

 To flash these images follow the [Quickstart Guide](https://developer.nvidia.com/embedded/dlc/l4t-quick-start-guide-28-1) on the nVidia website and substitue these filesystems for the nVidia sample filesystem.

 NOTE
-> Command line only filesystem includes some additional packages to get you going these include ethtool, isc-dhcp-client, nano, net-tools, pci-utils, ping, sudo, udev.
-Xfce4 Desktop Environment also contains these tools plut a minimal Desktop Environment.
+> Command line only filesystem includes some additional packages to get you going these include **ethtool, isc-dhcp-client, nano, net-tools, pci-utils, ping, sudo, udev**.
+Xfce4 Desktop Environment also contains these tools plus a minimal Desktop Environment.

 All file systems come with one administrator user account
 password : **abaco**